 The quirks of My Hero Academia part 2

 Today I will continue my examination of the quirks of My Hero Academia.
-If you missed part one you can find it here.
+If you missed The quriks of My Hero Academia part one you can find it here.

 Shoto Todoroki- half-cold half hot

-Shoto’s quirk was another one that stuck out to me as there are some obvious downsides to his powers.
+Shoto’s quirk is actually two quirks, and was another one that stuck out to me as there are some obvious downsides to his powers.
 The right side of his body can generate cold temperature, while the left side of his body can generate hot temperatures.
 The show states that he cannot use his cold powers for too long or he will give himself frostbite.
 Shoto uses his heat powers to help prevent this, and the show has yet to say what the downside to his heat based powers are.
-While My Hero Academia hasn’t said anything about this, science can make a few educated guesses.
+While My Hero Academia hasn’t said anything about this, science can make a few educated guesses about his quirks.

 An elevated body temperature, or fever, is one of the human body’s responses to infection.

 Fever 99.5 or 100.9 °F